 As a 26th birthday gift for myself, I booked a trip to the Philippines with a five-day layover in Japan.
 With my short stay in Japan, I made sure that I get to be in that exact place where Chiyo was running.
 I also made sure that I get a chance to walk around Japan wearing a kimono or a yukata to even make my trip as memorable as possible (but that’s a story for another day!).

-Anyways, those orange gates shown in the movie (also called torii gates) are located at the Fushimi Inari Shrine.
+Anyways, those orange gates shown in the movie (also called torii gates) are located at the Fushimi Inari Shrine in Kyoto.

 Fun fact #1: “One or more torii gates mark the approach and entrance to a shrine.
 They come in various colors and are made of various materials.
 Most torii, however are made of wood, and many are painted orange and black.”